11 Ways to Respond Effectively to Manipulative Apology Patterns

 What is a conditional apology?

-A conditional apology uses words like if or but to weaken responsibility.
+A conditional apology uses words such as “if” or “but” to weaken responsibility.
 For example: “I’m sorry if you were offended.”
-This phrasing suggests the harm may only exist in the other person’s perception.
+This phrasing suggests that the harm may exist only in the other person’s perception.

 Why do manipulative apologies feel uncomfortable?